 5 Dining Experiences to Write Home About

-The weather is perfect and we have decided to launch our food, wine and shopping journey with a tasting dinner at the St. Francis Winery & Vineyards in nearby Santa Rosa.
+The weather was perfect and we decided to launch our food, wine, and shopping journey with a tasting dinner at the St. Francis Winery & Vineyards in nearby Santa Rosa.
 And, OMG, what a wonderful way to begin.

 We arrived just in the nick of time (they keep to tight schedules here), tired and hungry.
 The food and wine pairings were absolutely wonderful.
 We started the meal with Arctic Char à la Barigoule (with a celery root/Yukon Gold potato purée), paired with a Chardonnay.
 Next was a Red Wine Braised Duck with coriander spätzle along with a really nice Pinot Noir, and a Smoked Beet Salad with goat cheese fondant and green garlic purée along with a different red.
 Our main course was a Coffee & Cocoa Crusted NY Strip Loin with roasted cauliflower, smoked garlic, and crispy shallots set off with a terrific Cabernet Sauvignon.
 For dessert, an incredible cheese selection (almost like a cheesecake) was served with a Mexican Chocolate Pot du Crème and a Port.
 The meal was perfectly portioned and exquisitely prepared and served.
 It was heaven.

 Details: You will need reservations for the dinner and wine pairing. $60 pp. It is a bargain at $60 and less if you join (or are a member of) the Wine Club.
 Each seating has a maximum of 16 guests.
 There’s a great gift shop too.